jaredglaser/MarcovianTweetGenerator/README.md

   `sudo make`

 Move the library file to /usr/lib/.
-You may have to copy it as both libtwitcurl.so and libtwitcurl.so.1

   `sudo cp libtwitcurl.so.1.0 /usr/lib/libtwitcurl.so`